 An SR-22 insurance policy is a certificate of insurance that shows the Texas Department of Public Safety (DPS) proof of insurance for the future, as required by law.
-SR-22 insurance is not necessarily “high risk” insurance.
-It is motor vehicle liability insurance which requires the insurance company to certify coverage to DPS, and the insurance company must notify DPS anytime the policy is cancelled, terminated or lapses.
+SR-22 insurance is not necessarily “high-risk” insurance.
+It is motor vehicle liability insurance which requires the insurance company to certify coverage to DPS, and the insurance company must notify DPS anytime the policy is canceled, terminated, or lapsed.

-According to the Texas Department of Public Safety, the SR-22 is required for two years from the date of crash, date of conviction or date the judgment was rendered.
-You can look up details of SR-22 insurance in Texas at the state’s public safety website.
+According to the Texas Department of Public Safety, the SR-22 is required for two years from the date of the crash, the date of conviction, or the date the judgment was rendered.
+You can look up details of SR-22 insurance in Texas on the state’s public safety website.

 You do not need to own a car to buy this kind of insurance — some car insurance companies do non-owner SR-22 filings.
 You do need to get the policy and SR-22 form from an insurance agent who is authorized to write liability insurance for Texas.

-If the Texas DPS receives notification from the insurance company that the policy associated with your SR-22 is cancelled, terminated, or lapses while you are required to keep it in force, your license and vehicle registration will be suspended.
+If the Texas DPS receives notification from the insurance company that the policy associated with your SR-22 is canceled, terminated, or lapses while you are required to keep it in force, your license and vehicle registration will be suspended.

 The SR-22 certificate of financial responsibility can be required for a number of reasons in Texas.
 It is part of the driver’s license reinstatement process after:

-- a driving under the influence of alcohol suspension
+- driving under the influence of alcohol suspension

 - drug offense suspension

 - an uninsured crash resulting in your license being suspended

 - suspension of your driver’s license due to an unsatisfied judgment arising out of a traffic crash